Geometry of $1$-codimensional measures in Heisenberg groups: Preliminaries

 \subsection{Measures with density and their blowups}

-We recall in this subsection some very well known facts about measures with density and their blowups. \begin{definizione} A Radon measure $\phi$ on $\HH^n$ is said to have $\alpha$-density, for some $\alpha>0$, if the limit:
+We recall in this subsection some very well known facts about measures with density and their blowups. \begin{definizione} Fix an $\alpha>0$.
+A Radon measure $\phi$ on $\HH^n$ is said to have $\alpha$\emph{-density} if the limit:

-exists finite and non-zero, for $\phi$-almost every $x\in \HH^n$. \end{definizione}
+exists finite and non-zero for $\phi$-almost every $x\in \HH^n$. \end{definizione}